60-day money-back on any purchase

 Club Selection

-Knowing your shot dispersion will also help you choose the right club off the tee and approach the greens.
+Knowing your shot dispersion will also help you choose the right club off the tee and when approaching the greens.

 Let’s say the pin is in the front of the green, and it’s 105 yards away.
 You hit your pitching wedge 105 yards but have a dispersion (depth) of 10 yards.